 It’s not that easy to find a cosigner.
 This has to be a person that has absolute trust in you.

-If you miss a payment, it will bring their credit score down as well.
-And if you just stop paying all together, lenders can come after the cosigners assets as well.
+If you miss a payment, it will also bring their credit score down.
+And if you stop paying altogether, lenders can come after the cosigner’s assets.

 What Types of Loans are There?

-When you are applying for student loans, keep in mind there are different types.
+When applying for student loans, keep in mind there are different types.
 The type of private loan you take will also affect the interest rate.

 Types of private loans:

 Secured – this is a loan where you leverage your personal property to obtain the loan.